-a.
-Raises doubt as to the accuracy of any information or document provided by the customer or the ownership of the entity;

-- b.
-Justifies re-classification of the customer from low or normal risk to high-risk; - c.
-When establishing business relationship with any person from countries identified by the FATF or AMLC as having on-going or substantial ML/TF risks. - d.
-Warrants the filing of a Suspicious Transaction Report (STR) exists, including information that: - 1.
-The customer is transacting without any purpose, economic justification, or underlying legal or trade obligation; purpose, or economic justification; - 2.
-The customer is transacting an amount that is not commensurate to the business or financial capacity of the customer or deviates from the profile of that customer; - 3.
-The customer might have structured transactions to avoid being the subject of a Covered Transaction Report; - 4.
-The customer has been or is currently engaged in any unlawful activity; or - 5.
-Raises suspicions that an intermediary is being used to circumvent anti-money laundering compliance measures.
+- a.
+Raises doubt as to the accuracy of any information or document provided by the customer or the ownership of the entity; - b.
+Justifies re-classification of the customer from low or normal risk to highrisk; - c.
+When establishing business relationship with any person from countries identified by the FATF or AMLC as having on-going or substantial ML/TF risks; - d.
+Warrants the filing of a Suspicious Transaction Report (STR), including information that: - 1.
+There is no underlying legal or trade obligation, purpose or economic justification; - 2.
+The client is not properly identified; - 3.
+The amount involved is not commensurate with the business or financial capacity of the client; - 4.
+Taking into account all known circumstances, it may be perceived that the client's transaction is structured in order to avoid being the subject of reporting requirements under the AMLA; - 5.
+Any circumstance relating to the transaction which is observed to deviate from the profile of the client and/or the client's past transactions with the covered person; - 6.
+The transaction is in any way related to money laundering/terrorism financing (ML/TF) or related unlawful activity that is about to be committed, is being or has been committed; or - 7.
+Any transaction that is similar or analogous to any of the foregoing,

 Commencing an account or business relationship with a high-risk customer shall require approval from a senior or management level officer in the DNFBP.

 For individual high-risk persons, EDD will include obtaining additional information on the customer and beneficial owner, including, but not limited to: list of banks where the customer or beneficial owner has maintained or is maintaining an account; a list of companies in which he is a director, officer, or stockholder; the specific services the customer is seeking to avail; and the source of wealth and funds.

 For juridical persons, EDD will include obtaining a list of banks where the entity has maintained or is maintaining an account; the verified name, nationality, present address, date and place of birth, nature of work, and sources of assets of the primary officers of the entity (i.e. President, Treasurer, authorized signatories, etc.), directors, trustees, partners, as well as all stockholders owning five percent (5%) or more of the business or voting stock of the entity, as the case may be.